pik/Interlocutor/README.md

 The goal of this project is to provide a censorship-resistant software for discussions, while providing a comfortable modern UI and effective moderation.

-### Comment UX
+### Comment UI

-#### Flagging Comments

-Comments can be flagged by users by clicking the flag icon.
+**Flagging Comments**: Comments can be flagged by users by clicking the flag icon.

-#### Starring Comments

-Comments can be favorited by users by clicking the star icon.
+**Starring Comments**: Comments can be favorited by users by clicking the star icon.

-#### Collapsing Comments

-Comments can be collapsed by clicking the collapse icon.
+**Collapsing Comments**: Comments can be collapsed by clicking the collapse icon.

-#### Edit Comments

-Comments can be editted by clicking the edit button.
+**Edit Comments**: Comments can be editted by clicking the edit button.
 An edited comment will display the time it was last edited.

-#### User Actions

-Ignore User will add the user to a list of Ignored Identities, see Moderation Features below.
+**User Actions**: Ignore User will add the user to a list of Ignored Identities, see Moderation Features below.

 Contact User will attempt to initiate a Matrix chat with the user (which they are free to accept or decline).